anthol42/metabo-mcp/pubmed/README.md

 # LIPID MAPS MCP server

 ## About
-This MCP server will give access to the search tool of the LIPID MAPS database.
-The available tools are described in the **Tools** section.
+This MCP server will give access to Pubmed and Pubmed central The available tools are described in the **Tools** section.

 ## Installation